All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn what causes Ozempic face, how to prevent facial volume loss on semaglutide, and what treatment options exist if it happens.

 Ozempic face refers to facial volume loss that can occur with significant weight loss on semaglutide, causing a more aged or gaunt appearance.
 The term was coined in social media and tabloid coverage, but the phenomenon itself is well understood by dermatologists and plastic surgeons.
-It is not caused by the drug itself but by the loss of facial fat that naturally accompanies substantial weight loss from any cause.
-Understanding why it happens and what your options are can help you make informed decisions about your treatment.
+It isn't caused by the drug itself but by the loss of facial fat that naturally accompanies substantial weight loss from any cause.
+Knowing why it happens and what your options are can help you make informed decisions about your treatment.

 What Actually Happens to Your Face

 When you lose weight, you lose fat from all over your body, including your face.
-You cannot choose where fat comes off.
+You can't choose where fat comes off.
 Some people are genetically predisposed to lose facial fat earlier or more dramatically than others.
 If you lose 30, 50, or 80 pounds on semaglutide, the fat pads in your face will diminish along with fat everywhere else.

 The result can include hollowed cheeks, more prominent nasolabial folds (the lines from your nose to the corners of your mouth), a more visible jawline and bone structure, under-eye hollowing, temples that look sunken, and overall skin that appears looser or sagging because it no longer has the fat volume filling it out.